ani-team/github-client/README.md

 <!-- Указаны ссылки на "prod"-стенд как на основной и более стабильный -->

 - See repo/collabs list and details of [any user](https://github-client.gq/gaearon)
-- See base info of [any public repository](https://github-client.gq/facebook/react) with [branches base manipulating](https://github-client.gq/facebook/react/tree/17.0.0-dev)
+- See base info and stats of [any public repository](https://github-client.gq/facebook/react) with [branches base manipulating](https://github-client.gq/facebook/react/tree/17.0.0-dev)
 - Use search by [repositories](https://github-client.gq/search?o=desc&q=react&s=stars)/[users](https://github-client.gq/search?o=desc&q=google&s=repositories&type=users) with sorting
-- View corresponding page on github <b title="Our routing is identical with github">through origin button!</b>
+- Try our <b title="Our routing is identical with github">end-to-end routing with Github</b> with origin button, and specific adaptations on every page!
 - Connect with your account safely - [by Github OAuth](https://github-client.gq/auth)
 - [Get feedback](https://github-client.gq/some-unexisting-route-but-we-have-error-parking-page) if some errors occurred
+- Try our base interactivity on [UserPage](https://github-client.gq/gaearon) - following, starring
+- Get the best UX with our **loading && placeholder view logic**
 - Try  [**github-client right now**](https://github-client.gq) or [last dev version (but unstable)](https://dev.github-client.gq) =}

 > If you found issues or have ideas for service - please, [share with us](https://github.com/ani-team/github-client/issues/new) 🔥